The Sourcing Brief spotlight to 218k+ subscribers

 • Global Organic Textile Standard (GOTS): An internationally recognized certification that ensures the organic status of textiles, from raw materials to finished products

-• OEKO-TEX®: A globally recognized system for testing and certifying textiles to ensure they are free from harmful substances
+• OEKO-TEX® Standard 100: A globally recognized system for testing and certifying textiles to ensure they are free from harmful substances, with stricter criteria for direct skin contact

 • Fair Trade: A system that ensures product are produced and traded ethically, providing benefits to producers and workers while also promoting sustainable practices